 Disaster Prevention Centre of Mexico or

 Where to get help

-Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24-hour emergency number.

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
-For consular assistance, see contact details below.
+Consular Services Charter for what the Australian Government can and can't do to assist you overseas.
+For consular assistance, contact the Australian Embassy in Mexico City.